MaxKablaam/resume/src/entries/projects/drone.md

 Directed by [Sean Buckelew](#)

-I was in charge of animating and rendering the 3D shots of the drone.
+For this short animated film, I was in charge of animating and rendering the 3D shots of the drone.
 The interesting challenge of this project was finding a way to render the 3D model so it would match the style of the 2D animated characters.